 - Equip your office with extra microfibre cloths which are cleaned after each use.

 - Provide antibacterial spray, wipes and isopropyl alcohol-based spray for monitors.

 - Set up a ‘cleaning station’ for desk items (to be cleaned after each use).

 - Reduce shared equipment (encourage staff to bring their own devices and stationery).

 - Ban food and drink at desks.
 If staff require hot drinks or water, ask that they bring their own and do not make use of office crockery.

 - Arrange regular professional cleaning to keep your workspace as safe as possible.

 Enhancing your cleaning protocol to protect your employees during the pandemic?
-With over three decades of professional cleaning experience, The Abbey Cleaning Service can help.
+With over four decades of professional cleaning experience, The Abbey Cleaning Service can help.
 Speak to a member of our team today on 029 2067 9323 to find out more about our commercial office cleaning services.